Learning intuitive physics and one-shot imitation using state-action-prediction self-organizing maps: Method and Results

 A task requires a goal to be formulated, either implicitely (by reward structure) or explicitely, by demonstrating one or a few success stories, i.e. examples where the goal has been reached.
 Here we adopt the latter approach, which has the advantage that no sometimes complex reward structure needs to be formulated.
 For SapSom, we define a goal as a target state or set of target states in its state representation, which it has to reach and maintain.
 This target state can be spontaneously generated by the system (intrinsic or curiosity-driven goal) or can be imprinted from outside (extrinsic goal).

-\ch{One-shot imitation refers to the ability of a system "to learn from very few demonstrations of any given task, and instantly generalize to new situations of the same task, without requiring task-specific engineering" \cite{duan2017}.} Here we formulate an extrinsic goal by presenting to the system a single sequence of target states, which are imprinted into its map.
+One-shot imitation refers to the ability of a system "to learn from very few demonstrations of any given task, and instantly generalize to new situations of the same task, without requiring task-specific engineering" \cite{duan2017}.
+Here we formulate an extrinsic goal by presenting to the system a single sequence of target states, which are imprinted into its map.
 Imprinting means that the corresponding winning units are memorized as part of the goal.
-For example, if the goal is to balance the pole, a sequence of states $\V{u}_t = (x_t, \dot x_t, 0, 0), t = 0, 1, ..., T$ with upright stationary pole under various cart states is presented to SapSom.
+For example, if the goal is to balance the pole, a sequence of states $\V{u}_t = (x_t, \dot x_t, 0, 0), t = 0, 1, ..., T$ with upright stationary pole under various cart positions and velocities is presented to SapSom.
 Technically, instead of the true sequence of states, we only present the vector of expected values, $\V{u}^g = E_t[\V{u}_t]$, and the vector of inverse variances or \emph{precisions}, $\pi^g$, to the system (the superscript "g" stands for "goal").
-For the pole balancing example, when $x$ and $\dot x$ are allowed to vary strongly with zero mean, we obtain $\V{u}^g=(0, 0, 0, 0)$ and $\pi^g \approx (0, 0, 1, 1)$, where small precisions are omitted and large precisions are capped to a maximum of 1.
+For the pole balancing example, the set of goal values for $x$ and $\dot x$ will both show a large variance with zero mean.
+In contrast the goal values of $\theta$ and $\dot \theta$ are zero, resulting in zero mean and zero variance for these two variables.
+As the precisison is defined as the inverse variance, in this example the precisions of $x$ and $\dot x$ will be very small, the precisions of $\theta$ and $\dot \theta$ will be very high.
+We approximate the low precision values by zero and cap very high precision values to a maximum of 1, resulting in a mean vector of $\V{u}^g=(0, 0, 0, 0)$ and a precision vector of $\pi^g \approx (0, 0, 1, 1)$ for this example.

 Reaching the target state then means to search for a sequence of actions, which drive the environment's actual state towards the target state(s) and keep it there.
 For simplicity, we avoid explicitly determining the distance between the actual state and all target states, but instead use the precision weighted distance between $\V{u}$ and $\V{u}^g$: $d(\V{u},\V{u}^g) = \sum_i \pi^g_i \; (u_i - u^g_i)^2 $.
 For action planning, one-step greedy forward search is applied i.e. $\tau = 1$.